Funeoz/obsidian-vault/Anglais/Cash incentives for good test scores.md

 Do we really want to introduce money in a field where children must learn for themselves at a young age?
 More globally, is it a good idea for our society to introduce market mechanisms in education, the field that builds up the sense of civic responsibility of our children ?
 Should we corrupt that ?

 I think the answer is pretty clear.
-Giving cash incentives to students that have good test scores is not fair because still live in a society where inequalities remain.
+Giving cash incentives to students that have good test scores is not fair because we still live in a society where inequalities remain.
 And it also raises moral issues that could be destructive of our society.

 Thank you.